sebastiangrebe/hcaptcha/README.md

 :---------------------- | :----------------------------------------------------- | :------------------------
 `timeout`               | Time to wait before timeout                            | 5000 (ms) `secret`                | Private key to send as a parameter of the API request  | Private key from the config file `remote_ip`             | Optional.
-The user's IP address, used by reCaptcha     | no default
+The user's IP address, used by hCaptcha     | no default

 ## Testing

-In order to test your endpoints you should set the secret key to the following value in order to receive a positive result from all queries to the Recaptcha engine.
+In order to test your endpoints you should set the secret key to the following value in order to receive a positive result from all queries to the Hcaptcha engine.

 ```
-config :recaptcha,
+config :hcaptcha,
   secret: "6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe"
 ```

 Setting up tests without network access can be done also.
 When configured as such a positive or negative result can be generated locally.

 ```
-config :recaptcha,
+config :hcaptcha,
-  http_client: Recaptcha.Http.MockClient,
+  http_client: Hcaptcha.Http.MockClient,
   secret: "6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe"

-  {:ok, _details} = Recaptcha.verify("valid_response")
+  {:ok, _details} = Hcaptcha.verify("valid_response")

-  {:error, _details} = Recaptcha.verify("invalid_response")
+  {:error, _details} = Hcaptcha.verify("invalid_response")

 ```